Skip to main content

 podman ps

-Show published ports and the own host IP:
+Show the published ports and the host IP address:

 podman port <container_id>